 The main contact session, the two week residential academic enrichment camp (RAEC), is held every June/July for a two week period .This contact session aims to promote the academic and personal development of learners through a range of academic and social activities.

-Of the learners who graduated from the programme in 2012, some who are pursuing studies this year are currently in their first year of study.
+Of the learners who graduated from the programme in 2012, some who are pursuing studies this year are currently in their second year of study.
 Amongst this graduate cohort, approximately 46 learners were top grade 12 achievers provincially and nationally.
 Please see below.

 Residential Assistant Programme